On Integrable Structure of Null String in (Anti-)de Sitter Space: Lax representation of null string equations in (anti-)de Sitter space

-In the original derivation of the null string Lagrangian in the formulation with auxiliary vector density (\ref{4}) one takes tension-to-zero limit in the phase-space representation of the tensile string Lagrangian in order to make this limit non-singular.
-Below we present in the form of the Lax equation dynamical equations that follow from the null string Lagrangian expressed in terms of the phase-space variables.
-To this end introduce density of the canonical momentum conjugate to the space-time coordinates
+In the original derivation of the null string Lagrangian in the formulation with auxiliary vector density \eqref{4}, transition to the phase-space formulation of the tensile string is part of the procedure to take the tension-to-zero limit.
+It is also known that the Hamiltonian formalism plays important role in the study of integrable systems.
+This motivates us to work out the Lax representation for dynamical equations that follow from the null string Lagrangian expressed in terms of the phase-space variables.